As a popular houseplant, witnessing Pilea dying can be the worst thing a gardener could encounter.

 Pilea thrives in indirect but abundant light.
 Try placing it near a window to keep your plant happy.

-- If the plant is placed where direct sunlight is abundant the whole day, try replacing the plant in a slight shade.
+- If the plant is placed where direct sunlight is abundant the whole day, try relocating the plant to a slight shade.

-- If the living area of Pilea is darker and the plant receives significantly less sunlight in a day, replace the plant in a less dark space.
+- If your Pilea is in a slightly darker location and the plant receives significantly less sunlight in a day, replace the plant in a less dark space.

 - You can use a sheer curtain to filter the direct sunlight falling on the plant.